 - 4.1 The Council's employees are an important element in its stance against fraud, corruption or any form of malpractice and are positively encouraged to raise any concerns that they may have on these issues where they are associated with the Council's activity.
-They can do this in the knowledge that such concerns will be treated in confidence, properly investigated and dealt with fairly. - 4.2 The policy is aimed at encouraging employees to feel confident in raising serious concerns, on an anonymous basis if necessary, and to have confidence that those concerns will be dealt with appropriately.
-It will also reassure them that they will be protected from possible reprisals or victimisation if they have reasonable belief that they have made the disclosure in good faith.
+Employees can do this in the knowledge that such concerns will be treated in confidence, where at all possible, properly investigated and dealt with fairly. - 4.2 The policy is aimed at encouraging employees to feel confident in raising serious concerns, on an anonymous basis if necessary, and to have confidence that those concerns will be dealt with appropriately.
+It will also reassure employees that they will be protected from possible reprisals or victimisation. - 4.3 This policy should not be used for complaints relating to an employee's own personal circumstance, such as miss-treatment at work.
+In those cases, the employee should use the Grievance Policy and Procedure. - This policy is intended to supplement, rather than replace, the existing complaints procedures whereby Council employees, Members & Members of the public may already raise complaints or matters of genuine concern with the Council.
+Members of the public will always be referred in the first instance to the Council's Corporate Complaints Procedures. - 4.5 This policy gives clear guidance to employees for bringing attention to any wrongdoing, which they feel is harmful to individuals or could affect the reputation of the Council.